Databricks - Execute

 Data Control Language (DCL) queries

-The Snap runs each statement as a single atomic unit so as to allow rolling back changes when a statement fails during its execution.
+The Snap runs each statement as a single atomic unit to allow rolling back changes when a statement fails during execution.

 Write-type Snap